-Waitrose brand has led pioneering changes and implemented a robust reduction policy.
+Waitrose has led pioneering changes and implemented a robust reduction policy.
 This has helped achieve a YOY reduction in food waste equivalent to 655k items over the last two years.

-In addition to this, all food waste is removed from site and is disposed of anaerobically, not to landfill, as part of their continued commitment to the environment.
+In addition to this, all food waste is removed from the site and is disposed of anaerobically, not to landfill, as part of their continued commitment to the environment.

 Espresso machines deliver less water to wash shot glasses and also save water by using the latest spec appliances saving up to 5 litres of water on washing cycles.

-Store designs are more eco-conscious, for instance we use LED lighting and paints with lower amounts of volatile organic chemicals.
+Store designs are more eco-conscious, for instance, we use LED lighting and paints with lower amounts of volatile organic chemicals.

 99% of Starbucks coffee is ethically sourced and accredited by Conservation International under CAFE Practices programme.
 Starbucks coffee is also accredited by Fairtrade in some of the large European markets.